ignacioola/insights/README.md

 * `width`: the graph width.
 * `height`: the graph height.
-* `collisionAlpha`: indicates for how long the graph will try to avoid collisions between it`s nodes.
+* `collisionAlpha`: used when trying to solve collisions to determine how far from each other to position nodes.
+Defaults to `0.5`.
 * `scaleExtent`: [min, max] scale.
 * `initialScale`: the chart's initial scale.
 * `sizeAttr`: with wich key er find the size on the node's data.